masinter/multipart-form-data/test-cases/README.md

 # How it works

 * The form-test.html file is the test file
+* form-test.js contains shared library
+* the 'resources' files (testharness.js and testharnessreport.js) come from the W3C test framework in github.
 * node-server.js sets up a simple web server on port 8888
 * form-test.html loads the form from sub-form-test.html into an iframe
 * The form auto-submits and sends its data, via POST, to node-server.js